 And it seems Jo, who has now overhauled four homes, isn’t the only one in her street with the renovation bug – her neighbours have also been busy and have repaid her (well sort of) for her patience.
 “I love our little garden – I have done a lot of work planting, and for privacy have installed a sweet standing herb planter, a lemon tree, and an extended paved area for seating.
 The boys at the construction site next door were kind enough to ‘donate’ some pavers that matched my existing paving in the garden.
 How thoughtful after a year of 7am drilling, hammering, listening to Eddie Maguire and mountains of dust — it was the least they could do!”

-–Jo McComiskey is the owner of in Malvern, Victoria.
+–Jo McComiskey is the owner of The Bedspread Shop in Malvern, Victoria.